leecher1337/ntvdmx64/ntvdmpatch/src/gitpatch/README.md

   (recorded per-commit as `Style:`).
 Override new patches with `GP_STYLE`.

 * **Line endings.** The repo's patches are mixed LF/CRLF (the NT source is CRLF).
-  `generate` reproduces each patch's recorded `Eol:`; for a brand-new patch it sniffs the file's blob in git — a Windows/CRLF checkout produces a CRLF patch, a Unix/LF checkout produces an LF patch — falling back to `crlf`.
-Override with `GP_EOL=lf`, `GP_EOL=crlf`, or `GP_EOL=native` (byte-exact, no normalisation).
-Whenever `Eol:` is `lf` or `crlf`, `generate` also normalises the parent and current file contents to that EOL *before* diffing, so a commit that changes the EOL of a file (e.g. LF edit against a CRLF base) produces a diff of the real content changes only, not a whole-file rewrite.
-  Keep `core.autocrlf=false` in `.patchsrc` (bootstrap sets it) so byte content is preserved.
-When applying, structural header lines are CR-stripped (GNU patch needs that) while content lines keep their EOL so they still match the source.
+  `bootstrap` picks one EOL for the whole `.patchsrc` and normalises every file to it *at check-in* — both the base commit and every forward-applied patch commit — so `git show` / `git log -p` / `git diff` between any two commits read as targeted hunks rather than whole-file rewrites.
+The EOL is picked in this order:

+  1. `--eol crlf|lf` on the `bootstrap` command line (or `GP_EOL=…`).
+  2. Sniffed from a sample of the copied pristine files (majority wins;
+     binary files are skipped).
+  3. Default `crlf` (the NT source convention).

+  `add-source` uses the same tree EOL for the file it imports; `generate` still reproduces each patch's recorded `Eol:` trailer (or, for a brand-new patch, sniffs the file's blob), so the emitted `.patch` matches the target convention regardless of what the git blob uses internally.
+When applying patches, structural header lines are always CR-stripped (GNU patch needs that) and content lines are normalised to the tree's EOL so they byte-match the target file.
+Keep `core.autocrlf=false` in `.patchsrc` (bootstrap sets it) so nothing sneaks around this.

 * **Multi-file patch ordering.** Within a patch, files are emitted in the order recorded by the `Files:` trailer (captured from the original at bootstrap).